Costa Rica real estate buyers tips, info and legal advice from

 A nice incentive for foreign investment is that there is no personal capital gain tax.
 The Costa Rican government will not tax you on the profit from the future sale of your property as long as this is not undertaken as a means of business.
-You would be obligated to pay taxes on any "declared" earnings being brought back to your country of citizenship, You can claim an exemption from U.S. Income tax of up to $85,700 for 2007 (and lesser amounts for earlier years) in earnings from employment or self employment while residing outside of the U.S. for a full calendar year, or for any fiscal 12 month period providing you are not in the U.S. for more than 35 days during that fiscal year.
-Both you and your working spouse can each separately claim this exemption for up to $164,800 in U.S. tax free income for 2006.
+You would be obligated to pay taxes on any "declared" earnings being brought back to your country of citizenship, You can claim an exemption from U.S. Income tax of up to $102,700 for 2017 (and lesser amounts for earlier years) in earnings from employment or self employment while residing outside of the U.S. for a full calendar year, or for any fiscal 12 month period providing you are not in the U.S. for more than 35 days during that fiscal year.
+PLEASE NOTE: YOU MUST HAVE PRE-REGISTERED WITH THE IRS TO RECEIVE THIS DEDUCTION/EXEMPTION!
 Please contact a tax advisor with experience for foreign filing!

 Who Pays The Sales Commission?

 The most common way is that the Seller pays the commission to the realtor or broker at closing.
 The buyer or purchaser does not have to pay any commission when buying property in Costa Rica, unless you have chosen this method with your Broker, and he acts 100% as a “buyers agent”.

 Can I Have The Title Of Property In My Own Name?